 Sometimes I think I should have been raised in Texas, because I have a strong love for their style of barbecue.
 I love my barbecue to be sweet with a little heat.

-I often find myself watching BBQ Pitmasters on TV and find myself obsessed with barbecuing the way they do it.
-Low and slow, experimenting with different wood chips, and rubs, getting a smoke ring, etc.
+I often find myself watching BBQ Pit-masters, and get OBSESSED with barbecuing the way they do it.
+Low and slow, experimenting with different wood chips, rubs, getting a smoke ring, etc.

-This is very similar to the rub I used in my Rib Recipe, but I’ve made a couple additions of onion powder and a little cayenne to add some heat to the rub.
+This is very similar to the rub I used in my Rib Recipe (See Texas Style Ribs or Habanero Apricot Ribs).
+I’ve made a couple additions of onion powder and a little cayenne to add some heat to the rub.
 It has a familiar “barbecue” smell to the rub coming form the brown sugar and chili powder.

-I definitely recommend saving any larger spice containers that you have from the store, or you can always buy new ones.
+I definitely recommend saving any larger spice containers that you have from the store, or you can always buy new spice containers.
 It definitely helps keeping wasting any of this delicious rub to a minimum!